Bachelor of Science in Hospitality Administration

 Requirements

 All BU undergraduate students, including both entering first-year and transfer students, will pursue coursework in the BU Hub, the University’s general education program that is integrated into the entire undergraduate experience.
 BU Hub requirements can be satisfied in a number of ways, including coursework in and beyond the major as well as through cocurricular activities.
-Students majoring in Hospitality Administration will ordinarily, through coursework in the major, satisfy some BU Hub requirements in Philosophical, Aesthetic, and Historical Interpretation; Scientific and Social Inquiry; Quantitative Reasoning; Diversity, Civic Engagement, and Global Citizenship; Communication; and the Intellectual Toolkit.
+Students majoring in Hospitality Administration will ordinarily, through coursework in the major, satisfy some BU Hub requirements in Historical Consciousness; Social Inquiry; Quantitative Reasoning; Global Citizenship; Communication; and the Intellectual Toolkit.
 Remaining BU Hub requirements will be satisfied by selecting from a wide range of available courses outside the major or, in some cases, cocurricular experiences.

 Degree Requirements

-A candidate for the degree must earn 128 credits in BU Hub, major, and elective courses.
-In addition, 800 hours of on-the-job experience are required.
-This experience is divided between two separate 400-hour experiences and may be completed at any time during the degree program.
+A candidate for the degree must earn 128 units in BU Hub, major, and elective courses.
+In addition, 600 hours of on-the-job experience are required.
+This experience is divided between two separate 300-hour experiences and may be completed at any time during the degree program.
 An international experience is also required.

 Major Requirements